 - We can’t separate the mixture’s constituents particles through filtration, centrifugation or decantation.

-For instance, if we mix sugar and rice together, the difference between both of them are clearly visible.
+For instance, if we mix sugar and rice together, the difference between both them is clearly visible.
 We can easily separate Rice and sugar particles either manually or by using a sieve.

 Properties of Heterogeneous Mixtures

 - The constituents of heterogeneous mixtures are readily identifiable as the boundaries of the particles are clearly separated.